vufind-org/learning-vufind-book/source/14-recommendation_modules.rst

 14.4 Example: Displaying Extra Links for Empty Search Results
 --------------------------------------------------------------

 It is often useful to provide links to specific resources related to a search.
 For example, you might have a “search tips” page on your website which could provide guidance for users having difficulty with searches.
-VuFind includes a recommendation module named RecommendLinks which can render such a list.
+VuFind® includes a recommendation module named RecommendLinks which can render such a list.
 The RecommendLinks helper takes two parameters: the name of an ini file, and the name of a section within that file; it uses these to locate the list of recommendations to display.
 If no extra details are specified, it will look in the [RecommendLinks] section of searches.ini.
 Allowing configuration of the location of links means that the same RecommendLinks module can be used in different contexts to display different lists of links.

 To implement the example of a link to a “search tips” guide when a user performs a search with no results, we could simply add *default_noresults_recommend[] = RecommendLinks* to the [General] section of $VUFIND_LOCAL_DIR/config/vufind/searches.ini, and then, in the same file, add this to the [RecommendLinks] section: